 Biografisk notat

-Błażej Ciarkowski, MSc and PhD in Architecture from the Lodz University of Technology and M.A. in the History of Art from the University of Lodz.
-Błażej is associate professor at the Institute of Art History, University of Lodz and three-term winner of the scholarship of the Minister of Culture and National Heritage.
-He has authored numerous books and articles on modern architecture and preservation of the modern movement’s heritage.
-Błażej’s research interests focus on modernist architecture, mutual relations between architecture and politics, preservation and conservation of modernist architecture.
-He is a member of Docomomo International, Polish National Committee of ICOMOS, Association of Art Historians and Association of Polish Architects.
+Błażej Ciarkowski, MSc and PhD in architecture from the Łódź University of Technology and MA in the history of art from the University of Łódź, is an associate professor at the Institute of Art History, University of Łódź, and three-term winner of the scholarship of the Minister of Culture and National Heritage.
+He has authored numerous books and articles on modern architecture and the preservation of the modern movement’s heritage.
+Błażej’s research interests focus on modernist architecture, mutual relations between architecture and politics, and the preservation and conservation of modernist architecture.
+He is a member of Docomomo International, the Polish National Committee of International Council on Monuments and Sites (ICOMOS), the Association of Art Historians, and the Association of Polish Architects.